LorenzDettmann/SOM2CG/README.md

 ```bash
 git clone https://gitlab.elaine.uni-rostock.de/ld207/martini-som
 ```
-You can execute the script in the directory with the topology files from the VSOMM2, or modify the directory paths in the following way:
+You can execute the script in the directory with the topology files from the VSOMM2, or modify e.g. the directory paths using the following arguments:
 ```bash
 python3 martini-som.py [-V] [-h] [-input_dir 'input directory'] [-output_dir 'output directory'] [-n_confs 'number of conformers']
 ```